dbohdan/initool/README.md

 [releases](https://github.com/dbohdan/initool/releases).

 To build initool yourself, first install [MoSML](http://mosml.org).
-The Windows installer is not available on the offical site due to an antivirus false positive.
+The Windows installer is not available on the official site due to an antivirus false positive.
 I have [mirrored the installer](https://github.com/kfl/mosml/issues/49#issuecomment-368878055) in an attachment to a GitHub comment.

 Clone the repository and run `build.cmd` from its directory.